durable-ist/Multi_Robot_Simulation/README.md

 catkin build
 ```
 For this branch a new launch file was added [durable_sim_atrv.launch](launch/durable_sim_atrv.launch).
 This launch file will spawn the atrv in the simulation environment described before.

+# Moving the ur5e arm in simulation

+Once the launch file has been started:
+- click ENTER
+- write "use manipulator"
+Once the moveit commander manipulator has launched, it is possible to use commands to move the arm to pre-defined positions.
+Such as:
+- go front
+- go up
+- go home

+These positions can be configured in:
+atrv_ur5e/universal_robot-ur_e_fix/ur5_e_moveit_config_joao/config
+ín the files
+- atrv_ur5e.srdf
+- ur5e.srdf

+Alternatively

+commands can be given using the following rostopics (check for namespaces):

+send joint positions to this topic
+- armIKpipeline/target_pose

+Once the target position is set send the string 'e_start' to the following topics
+- pregrasp_pipeline_event_in
+- pregrasp_pipeline_move_arm_planned_motion/event_in